hyoyou/minion-reach-client/README.md

 * 4 Levels of Difficulty (Easy, Normal, Hard, Bananas)
 * Leaderboard Displaying Top 10 Players (Only users who are logged in will be able to save scores)
-    * Scores Based on Level Completed
+    * Scores are awarded based on level completed
         * Easy &rarr; +10 points
         * Normal &rarr; +30 points
         * Hard &rarr; +50 points